RAG4J/rag4j.github.io/_posts/2025-01-08-article-java-magazine-2025.markdown

 2. Check out the sample application with all the code.
 You need to build rag4j on your local machine or have a GitHub account and use the public repo exposed by GitHub to build the project with Maven.
 [Java Magazine Example](https://github.com/RAG4J/rag4j-java-magazine)

 ### Using the maven repository on Github
+The project uses maven to manage dependencies and for the build.
 You need to add Github as a repository.
 You can use the next settings.xml as an example.

 ```xml
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"